JavaServerGroup/notes/mysql搭建.md

-this is some mysql test
+this is some mysql test!